Smurph123452zq/Smurph123452zq/Campaign Notes/Chapter 1/Session 4 Heart of the Garden.md

 - **Fused Bone Relics:** Twisted bones hinting at ancient draconic shrines.
     - Research may unlock forgotten histories or secret locations.
     - Wearing a bone charm grants advantage on saves against fear for one day.
+- **Moon-Touched Bones:** Remains of the Restless Khenra.
+    - Bury them in moonlight to earn Nerrath’s blessing—advantage on one Wisdom save within the shrine.
+    - Powdered fragments can fuel a one-time *speak with dead* ritual or brew a dream-vision potion.

 ## Closing Questions for Players
 - How does confronting the Heartstone change your view of the corruption in [[Magda]]?